sirblew/piCoreCDSP-Loopback/README.md

 # piCoreCDSP
 This is a fork of [piCoreCDSP](https://github.com/JWahle/piCoreCDSP) by [Johannes Wahle](https://github.com/JWahle)

 The goal of this project is to provide an easy way to turn a Raspberry Pi into an audio streamer with DSP and output to HDMI, such as to an AVR.
-It will install [CamillaDSP](https://github.com/HEnquist/camilladsp) 3.0.0 including [GUI](https://github.com/HEnquist/camillagui-backend)on a [piCorePlayer](https://www.picoreplayer.org/) installation.
+It will install [CamillaDSP](https://github.com/HEnquist/camilladsp) 3.0.0 including [GUI](https://github.com/HEnquist/camillagui-backend) on a [piCorePlayer](https://www.picoreplayer.org/) installation.

 This fork excludes the alsa_csdp plugin which does the sample rate switching which doesn't seem to work with the HDMI drivers.
 It uses the ALSA Loopback device instead, which requires a constant sample rate.
 Squeezelite resamples all audio to the maximum sample rate configured in the script.